 All students, faculty, administrators, and staff, as members of the Mount Mary community, have access to many shared computing and networking resources.
 Mount Mary strives to provide an atmosphere that encourages access and sharing of information on local, national, and international levels.
 As users in the Mount Mary Community, individuals must bear the responsibility to use these resources in keeping with the professional and ethical standards of conduct that the university promotes.
-Use of these resources should be considered a privilege and be treated as such.
+Use of these resource s should be considered a privilege and be treated as such.
+Full details on Mount Mary's Acceptable Computer Use Policy can be located at https://my.mtmary.edu/ICS/Help/ (sign-in required).